AvtsVivek/LearnCpp/src/tasks/396700-InlineFuncs/ReadMe.md

 collect2.exe: error: ld returned 1 exit status
 ```

-4. To avoid that, we can prefix with `inline` keyword at all the four places, two before funcsion in both the files, and similarly two before the variable in both files.
+4. To avoid that, we can prefix with `inline` keyword at all the four places, two before function in both the files, and similarly two before the variable in both files.

 5. Note the main.cpp file, we are not calling the some_function() from main.
 Its only declared and defined.
 Defined in multiple files.

 6. Also finally note that you can only compile, will will not be able to call that function from the main function.